JayEvan/RepData_PeerAssessment1/RepoResPA1.md

 ## Median    10765   10766
 ```

 The missing values for steps for 8 days were replaced with the 288 mean interval values.
-This has an impact of total steps for the entire dataset as can be seen in the histogram and barplots, but no difference in the mean total steps per day.
+This has an impact on total steps for the entire dataset as can be seen in the histogram and barplots, but no difference in the mean total steps per day.
 The median total steps per day is different by 1 step.

 ## Are there differences in activity patterns between weekdays and weekends?